delperugia/curlev/docs/reference_manual.md

 which executes the request synchronously (`start()` + `join()`).

 Or a `std::future` can be retrieved using `launch()`.
-Note: because the response is moved to the `std::future`, it is not available anymore in the `HTTP` object.

 While a request is running, all methods except `join()` are ignored (as a side effect `exec()` behaves like `join()`).